alexge233/relearn/README.md

 ![Markov Decision Process](https://github.com/alexge233/relearn/blob/master/images/mdp.png?raw=true)

-At the heart of episodic learning I've implemented [Q-learning](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node65.html)
-(for continous learning I plan to implement [R-Learning](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node67.html) in the near future).

-The skeleton of `relearn` are the classes `state` and `action` which serve as wrappers around your own classes.
 The template parameters `state_trait` and `action_trait` are used to describe what a state and action are, the wrappers are used only for indexing, hashing and policy calculation.